OctopusDeploy/Architecture/Steps/Components/StepPackages.md

 };
 ```

-By convention, the Executor should `export default` the `Handler` function.
+By convention, the Executor must `export default` the `Handler` function.
 The bootstrapper relies on this convention to execute the function.

 ```ts
 export default BlobStorageStepExecutor;